 Similarly, learning something new plays a key role in neurogenesis, the ability of the brain to grow new cells.
 But only with repetition, the newly formed networks strengthen and become established pathways, similar to well-trodden paths in a field.
 On average, the brain takes 66 days to learn something new.
 This will then be reflected in well-formed habits, when only after practicing for a few weeks to months you master a new skill.
 Your accomplishments are demonstrated through the ability and fluency of applying the numbers of steps you have taken to learn, recalling every action step whilst applying in practice.

 External stimuli help improve declining cognitive function and memory loss as we grow older.
 They help maintain the brain reserve.
 It is a fact that after 30 years of age, the brain slows down.
-Hence, it is imperative we keep challenging and stimulating our brains in as many varied ways as possible, on daily basis.
-The more we stimulate the brain, more adaptive it gets – be it learning a new course, new dance, new instrument, new sport or solving word puzzles, jigsaw, or even something as small as taking a different route to work!
+The brain may even undergo atrophy as we age.
+Hence, it is imperative we counteract this wasting and increase the reserve.
+And keep challenging and stimulating our brains in as many varied ways as possible, on daily basis.
+The more we stimulate the brain, the higher the reserve and more adaptive it gets – be it learning a new course, new dance, new instrument, new sport or solving word puzzles, jigsaw, or even something as small as taking a different route to work!

 Do not let your age come in the way of mastering a new skill, gaining knowledge or anything that you wish you had taken up during younger years!
 It is possible to take up a new hobby and fulfil your desires at any age.
 No matter at what stage you are in life, do not let your age hold you back from achieving your dreams.
 Indeed, you can teach an old dog new tricks!